matloff/TidyverseSkeptic/README.md

 far too many of this to be realistic.
 It is here that the divide between the Tidy and base-R worlds may be mostly keenly manifest.

-Sadly, that divide has occasionally become person.
+Sadly, that divide has occasionally become personal.
 Some in RStudio itself have Twitter-blocked some of the critics, abruptly ending frank but civil conversation.
 In my case, one major RStudio developer [made quite a show of